XueXiao-Physics/AtomIonCalc/README.md

     "q" : the grid of q (eV)
     "ER" : the grid of ER (recoil energy eV)

-> Note that the program only support python 3.
+> Note that the program only supports python 3.
 To properly run the program, you need to install h5py and multiprocess first.
 >
     pip install h5py
     pip install multiprocess